Skip to main content

 While you develop a dashboard, your progress is saved as a draft.
 To create a clean copy for easy consumption, publish your dashboard.

-4. To change the list of users or groups you want to share the dashboard with, return to your draft dashboard and click the Share button.
-Add users or groups who you want to share with.
+4. Add users, groups, or service principals that you want to share with.
 Set permission levels as appropriate.
-See Dashboard ACLs to learn more about permissions and rights.
+See Share a dashboard and AI/BI dashboard ACLs to learn more about permissions and rights.